Student, Community & Organisation Edition

 What is digital inclusion?

 Digital inclusion means ensuring that everyone has the access, skills, support and confidence to participate in and benefit from our modern digital society, whatever their circumstances.
-In practice, this means people should be able to get online, use services, build confidence, and take part in society in ways that are meaningful to them.

 The core idea